 One of the next projects we undertook in the series of YOLOM renovations was replacing the hinged back (flip-up) wall with a piece of vinyl canvas.
 Palomino put a solid back wall piece on the 2008 Bronco 1500 which is flipped up into position when the roof is raised.
 They did this to allow for a full-size door on the camper.
 I didn’t care for this feature as it allows bugs to get in while you raise the roof.
 Not a big deal in Colorado Springs, but I have spent time in Alaska and know that there would be billions of blood-sucking mosquitoes in our home in the time it takes to get that locked into place.
 I am not big on being the McDonalds for the mosquito population… Billions Served!
 A truck camper canvas replacement for that back wall was needed and that is what we did.

 Another reason we undertook this truck camper canvas replacement was that the gaping hole that is created when the hinged wall is flipped down keeps the fan from creating pressure as the roof is dropped for travel/storage.
-This makes tucking away the canvas on the side walls more difficult.
-If pressure could be created it would suction the fabric in as the roof drops.
-The canvas would mostly tuck itself away as the roof is lowered.
+This makes tucking away the canvas on the sidewalls more difficult.
+When pressure is created it suctions the fabric in as the roof drops.
+The canvas mostly tuck itself away as the roof is lowered.

 To do this project I had to remove the hinged wall section and replace that with a header piece above the door that was strong enough to hold the camper together and then custom sew a canvas replacement complete with zippers and velcro to cover this area.